Creativity Portal: Explore and express your creativity! A Writer's Digest Best Web Site! www.Creativity-Portal.com

 A: Well, I recently received a commission to create a winged unicorn.
 This seemed reasonable, since it was really just a horse with accessories!
 I had a lot of fun creating that piece.
 Around the same time, I watched the movie ‘Eragon’, which tells a tale of dragons and their riders.
 From this, I was inspired to create a wire dragon.
 The basic form was unfamiliar to me, so it challenged both my skill and imagination.
 I would like to experiment further with creating fantasy creatures… maybe a centaur or a griffin?

-Q: Can you give our readers the low-down on your recent trip to the Big Apple?
+Q: Give us the low-down on your recent trip to the Big Apple?
 It sounds like you had a fabulous time, and found a few wire artists there to make you feel more at home.

 A: New York was amazing!
 I was so delighted to find a street vendor on our very first night in Times Square selling wire sculpture.
 And, of course, the Museum of Modern Art was so inspiring.
 It was like walking through the real-life version of my college textbooks… Picasso, Monet, Van Gogh…oh my!
 The highlight was discovering an Alexander Calder mobile in a stairwell.
 It was much bigger in person than I had imagined.
 Yes, the big city was exciting, but it also made me appreciate my sleepy little hometown.